Department of Physics and Astronomy, Stony Brook University

 Understanding Triggering

-Now, adjust your TRIG LEVEL knob up and down a little bit.
+Next, adjust the Trigger Position knob up and down a little bit.
 What happens to the starting point on the wave?
 What happens when you turn the trigger level up too high (or down to low), above the top (or below the bottom) of the wave?

-Now, set it back to a "reasonable" level, and try "pulling out" that knob.
+Now, set the trigger position back to a "reasonable" level.
+Select the Trigger Menu and try three values of "Slope" (Rise, Fall, Rise & Fall).
 What happens to the starting point now?

-Finally, what happens if you try a triangle or square wave (and vary the TRIG LEVEL knob, etc.)?
+Finally, use the "Wave" menu on the function gnerator to try a triangle or square wave (and vary the TRIG Position knob, etc.)?

 Analyzing Two Signals

 Have both your function generators set to similar frequency sine waves (but not exactly the same).
 Now, look at your screen: you should see two sine waves.
-(If you don't see two signals but did set VERT MODE to DUAL, try adjusting your vertical POS knobs.
+(If you don't, ensure that both function generator outputs are On and that both Cha 1&2 of the oscilloscope are On).
 One of them should be moving.

-Look at both; by adjusting the vertical POS knobs, see which is the CH1 input and which is the CH2 input.
-(Which one moves when you turn each POS knob?)
-Which one is "stable" and which one is "moving"?
-What if you change the SOURCE from CH1 to CH2?
+Look at both: which one is "stable" and which one is "moving"?
+What if you change the Trigger Menu (Sector 8) SOURCE from CH1 to CH2?

 Finally, vary each VOLTS/DIV knob.
 What does each knob do to each signal?
 What about TIME/DIV and horizontal position?
 (Which knobs alter both curves, and which knobs alter them separately?)